Best Attractions in Toronto

 13. Wander Through the Distillery District

 This quaint village-like area gets its name from the fact that it once housed the largest distillery of the British empire.
 With nearly 50 Victorian buildings, this is a national heritage site.
 Now home to some of Toronto's best art galleries, boutiques, bars, restaurants, studios, and shops, Distillery District is one of the top 5 attractions in Toronto.
-Among the various festivals held throughout the year, the Toronto Christmas Market attracts the most visitors.

 TIP: Distillery District covers13 acres and is a pedestrian-only area.
 Wear comfortable shoes!